wuyiquan/wuyiquan.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am a final year Ph.D. student of Zhejiang University, supervised by Prof. [Kun Kuang](https://kunkuang.github.io/) and Prof. [Fei Wu](https://mypage.zju.edu.cn/wufei).
-I obtained my B.S. degree at Zhejiang University.
-I also collaborate with Prof. [Xiaozhong Liu](https://www.wpi.edu/people/faculty/xliu14) from Worcester Polytechnic Institute and Prof. [Adam Jatowt](https://adammo12.github.io/aj/) from University of Innsbruck closely.
+Hello!
+I'm currently wrapping up my Ph.D. journey at Zhejiang University, supervised by Prof. [Kun Kuang](https://kunkuang.github.io/) and Prof. [Fei Wu](https://mypage.zju.edu.cn/wufei).
+I obtained my B.S. degree from Zhejiang University.
+I closely collaborate with Prof. [Xiaozhong Liu](https://www.wpi.edu/people/faculty/xliu14) from Worcester Polytechnic Institute and Prof. [Adam Jatowt](https://adammo12.github.io/aj/) from the University of Innsbruck.

-My research interest includes LLM, NLP, LegalAI and Causal Inference.
-I have published more than 10 papers includes ACL, EMNLP, SIGIR, AAAI, et al.
+My research interests include LLM, NLP, LegalAI, and Causal Inference.
+I have published more than 10 papers in conferences such as ACL, EMNLP, SIGIR, and AAAI, among others.

-I am the main contributor of open-source legal LLM [wisdomInterrogatory](https://github.com/zhihaiLLM/wisdomInterrogatory), by which I was invited to participate in the [Yunqi Conference](https://yunqi.aliyun.com/).
+I am the main contributor to the open-source legal LLM project [wisdomInterrogatory](https://github.com/zhihaiLLM/wisdomInterrogatory), which led to an invitation to participate in the [Yunqi Conference](https://yunqi.aliyun.com/).

-Now I'm also a visiting student in the University of Innsbruck, Austria.
-I am expected to graduate in June 2024 and seeking job opportunities.
+Currently, I am also a visiting student at the University of Innsbruck, Austria.
+I expect to graduate in June 2024 and am seeking job opportunities.
 Please feel free to [contact me](wuyiquan@zju.edu.cn) if you are interested!

 # 🔥 News
 - *2024.02*: &nbsp;🎉🎉 **Two** papers are accepted by COLING'24!